aflin/rampart/docs/source/sql1.rst

 """""""""""
 Texis is a relational database server that specializes in managing textual information.
-It has many of the same abilities as products like Oracle(r), Informix(r), and Sybase(r) with one key difference: it can intelligently search and manage databases that have natural language text in them, which is something they can’t do.
+It has many of the same abilities as products like mysql, sqlite3 and postgresql with one key difference: its primary purpose is to intelligently search and manage databases that contain natural language text, which is invariably a secondary add-on function for other databases.

 Why is that different?
 """"""""""""""""""""""
-Most other products are capable of storing a limited field that contains text, and usually that information is limited to being less than 500 characters long.
-And when it comes to finding something in that field you’re limited to being able to search for a single word or string of characters.
+Most other products are optimized for sql queries for traditional sql relational database functionality.
+Texis has been highly optimized to handle Full Text Search functions.
+Where Full Text Search is an afterthought for other sql database engines which support it, it is the primary focus of Texis.

-In Texis you can store text of any size, and you’re able to query that information in natural language for just about anything you can imagine.
+In Texis you can store text of nearly any size, and you’re able to query that information in natural language for any imaginable query.
-We took our powerful Metamorph concept based text engine and built a specialized relational database server around it so that you have the best of both worlds.
+Texis utilizes the powerful Metamorph concept based text engine and has a specialized relational database server built around it so that both relational models and Full Text Search are well supported.

-What can we do with it?
+What can it do?
-"""""""""""""""""""""""
+"""""""""""""""
-Look at your current info-system and for the occurrence of anything that contains natural language information.
-This includes things like: e-mail, personnel records, research reports, memos, faxes, product descriptions, and word processing documents.
-Now imagine being able to collect and perform queries against these items as if they were a traditional database.
+Texis is designed to efficiently handle documents and data that contains natural language information.
+This includes things like: e-mail, personnel records, research reports, memos, product descriptions, web pages, and general documents.
+Texis allows you to import, associate, organize  and perform natural language queries against these items in a similar manner as traditional database, with the power of a fast, memory efficient Full Text Search engine.
+It provides a single system to handle relational data in combination with a natural language record retrieval system.
-If you look closely enough you’ll probably discover that about half the information that is resident within the organization has natural language or text as one of its most significant attributes.
-And chances are that there is little or no ability to manage and query these information resources based on their content.
-Traditional databases are fine as long as you are just adding up numbers or manipulating inventories, but people use language to communicate and no product except Texis can provide real access to the “natural language” components.

 Features Unique to Texis
 """"""""""""""""""""""""
-Before we give you the specifications, we need to explain some features that are unique to Texis.
+Before exploring the specifications, here are some features that are unique to Texis.

 Zero Latency Insert
 """""""""""""""""""
 When a record is added or updated within a Texis table it is available for retrieval immediately.
-With any other product you would have to wait until the record was “indexed” before it would become available.
-The reason for this follows.
+This includes documents with fields that have a fulltext index on them.
+Optimization of fulltext documents is automatic, so there is no need to write maintenance code.

 Variable Sized Records
 """"""""""""""""""""""
-Most databases allocate disk space in fixed size blocks that each contain a fixed number of records.
-The space allocated to each record is the maximum size that that record definition allows.
-For example, let’s say you have a table that contains a 6 digit fixed length part number, and a variable length part description that could be up to 1000 characters long.
-Under the definition above, a 10,000 record database would require at least 10,060,000 bytes of disk space.
-But let’s look a little closer at the facts behind our table.
-Our *maximum* part description is 1000 bytes, but that’s only because we have a few parts with really long winded descriptions; most of our part descriptions have an average length of about 100 characters.
-This is where Texis comes in; it only stores what you use, not what you might use.
-This means that our table would only require about 1 MB of disk space instead of 10 Mbytes.
-But wait, it doesn’t stop there!
-We have another hat trick.
-Because we store our records in this manner we also remove the limitation of having to specify the maximum length of a variable length field.
-In Texis any variable field can contain up to a Gigabyte.
-(Not that we recommend 1 Gig fields.)
+Like many databases, Texis allows fields with variable length text.
+The ``varchar`` field is set with a suggested size, but is efficiently managed regardless of the amount of text added.
+In Texis, any variable sized field can contain up to one gigabyte.

 Indirect Fields
 """""""""""""""
 Indirect fields are byte fields that exist as real files within the file system.
 This field type is usually used when you are creating a database that is managing a collection of files on the server (like word processing files for instance).
-They can also be used when the 1 Gig limitation of fields is too small.
+They can also be used when the one gigabyte limitation of fields is too small.
-You may use indirect fields to point to your files anywhere on your file system or you may let Texis manage them under the database.
+Texis can use indirect fields that point to your files anywhere on the file system and optionally can manage them under the database.
 Since files may contain any amount of any kind of data indirect fields may be used to store arbitrarily large binary objects.
 These Binary Large OBjects are often called BLOBs in other RDBMSes.